johnmatters03/DriveApp/README.md

 This project is a web application that emulates basic functionalities of a cloud drive, allowing users to upload, store, view, and delete text files.
 It consists of a React front-end and a Django back-end.

-## Getting Started

-These instructions will help you set up the project on your local machine for development and testing purposes.

 ### Prerequisites

 - Node.js (v14.x or later)